optimasc/pascal-common/docs/readme.txt

 Turbo Pascal, Virtual Pascal, Kylix, Delphi and most versions of Freepascal.
 Otherwise define CPU64.

+Depending on the target system, the following unit and include directory paths should be added for compilation:

+DELPHI: ./src/win32; ./src/delphi
+FPC for WIN32: ./src/win32
+FPC for LINUX-X86: ./src/linux ./src/posix

 4. Credits

 Some of the source code in this package is derived from the Free Pascal